 Stanley Lewis Morgan, Leading Stoker, D/K65937, Royal Navy.
 Stanley was the son of William and Elizabeth Morgan, of Union Cottage, Narberth.
 He married Dorothy Sarah Thomas, of Marros in 1929.
 Stanley was a pre-war regular in the Royal Navy, serving aboard the York class cruiser HMS Exeter.
 She was attached to the South American Division during WW2, taking part in the Battle of the River Plate.
 During the battle, she lost 61 crew killed, and a further 23 wounded.
 After withdrawing to Port Stanley for temporary repairs, Exeter made for Devonport, where she was refitted.
 She returned to service in 1941, taking part in the Bismark episode before being posted to the ABDACOM Naval force in the Pacific, due to Japans entry into the war.
 The brief of ABDACOM was to protect the Dutch East Indies (now Indonesia), and it was here on 27 February 1942 that the Exeter took part in the Battle of the Java Sea, where she suffered a direct hit in the boiler room.
 Whilst attempting to withdraw to Surabaya, the Exeter was attacked again, finally being sunk by a torpedo on 1 March 1942.
 Stanley died on 27 February 1942, aged 35, and is buried at Jakarta War Cemetery, in Grave 5.K.5.
 It is unknown whether he died of wounds suffered during the initial battle, or was already in Jakarta, suffering from illness.

 James Edward O’Brien, Sapper, 4208432, Royal Engineers.
-Jimmy, as he was known, was the son of Patrick and Fanny O’Brien.
-He served as Sapper in 1024 Docks Operating Company, Royal Engineers.
+James, or Jimmy as he was known, was born in 1922, the son of Patrick O’Brien and Fanny O’Brien (nee Giles), of Delphin, Cyffig.
+He served in the 1024 Docks Operating Company, Royal Engineers.
 The men of the Company consisted of the various trades required to operate a dockyard, crane drivers, forklift drivers, engine drivers and so on.
-Jimmy was possibly an engine driver with the GWR, which led to his being called up into the Royal Engineers, and he served with them in North Africa, but sadly died in Tunisia on 4 August 1943, aged 20.
-He is remembered on the Medjez-el-Bab Memorial, 60 km west of Tunis.
+Jimmy was possibly an engine driver with the GWR, which led to his being called up into the Royal Engineers, and he served with them in North Africa, but was posted as missing, believed killed, in Tunisia on 4 August 1943.
+No trace of the 20-year-old was ever found, so he is commemorated on the Medjez-el-Bab Memorial, 60 km west of Tunis.
 Jimmy is commemorated on both the Red Roses and the Whitland War Memorials.

 Austin Thomas Phillips, Leading Stoker, D/KX 91896, Royal Navy.
 Austin was born on 29 January 1918, and was the son of Richard Lewis Phillips and Mary Winifred Phillips of Brook Cottage, near Laugharne.
 Austin was married to Margaret Winifred Phillips and they had a daughter Rose Mary Phillips.
 Austin was a pupil of Brook School, before he went to Whitland Grammar School at 11.
 After leaving school at 17 years old, Austin Phillips went to work at Great House Farm, Laugharne, before enlisting into the Royal Navy at 19 years old, on 17 August 1937.
 Training was thorough in the Royal Navy, and Austin spent time training at several Naval Bases including Drake and Tamar-before getting a posting on the ship HMS Glenearn on 12 December 1940.
 He was now a Stoker 1st Class.
 The HMS Glenearn was commandeered by the Royal Navy in October 1939 and converted into a Fast Fleet supply Ship.
 Her role was to supply fuel and ammunition to secret Atlantic Squadrons-tasked with the destruction of German surface ships in the Atlantic, but the withdrawal of the British Expeditionary Force from Dunkirk in 1940 meant that she was brought into service to aid in the evacuation of the besieged forces from the famous beaches.
 She was then converted to a Troopship-capable of carrying 1090 troops, 12 small Landing Craft and 2 large Landing Craft.
 In April 1941 she was sent to Malta, along with her sister ship the Glengyle and on 19-20 April was used in the first ever Commando assault from specialised ships.
 On the 22 April, while assisting in the evacuation of Greece, she received a direct hit on the foc’sle but remained operational-and on 26 April was hit twice more.
 She had to be towed to Crete by the destroyer HMS Griffin, and then to Alexandria.
 After the evacuation of 50,672 troops from Greece, she sailed through the Suez Canal, and was hit by a burning ship, and had to go to Colombo for repairs.
 In mid 1942 she returned to England and was fitted with davits to handle larger Landing Craft and was used in the Allied landings on D-Day on Sword Beach.
 In 1945, the Glenearn was sent to the Far East to join the Pacific Fleet, but in April was damaged by a fuel explosion while she was near the mouth of the Markham River, Papua New Guinea, and on 15 April 1945, after being critically ill in Hollandia Hospital, Austin died of his burns, aged 27.
 Austin was originally buried at Hollandia Hospital Cemetery, but after the War, the graves from outlying cemeteries were brought into Lae, as it was impossible to maintain the smaller outlying cemeteries.
 Austin had survived some of the greatest and most famous conflicts of WW2-Dunkirk and D-Day-and sadly died in an accidental explosion on board ship.
 He left behind his young Widow Margaret and his 17-month-old daughter Rose Mary.
 He lies buried at Lae war cemetery, Papua New Guinea, in grave FF.A.10.
 Austin is also commemorated on the Laugharne War Memorial.